mayhazali/SGAI-Outbreak-Q-Willy1/README.md

 Test Mode: Uses Preloaded Q-Table, runs with pre-trained AI, wins often

 Hospital Mode: Zombies heal in hospital zone with only one attempt, two attempts are needed in no hospital zones.

+Stat Charts are stored in the Stats-Current-Run directory every 10 games.

+Game can be slowed down by increasing the value of AI_PLAY_WAITTIME_MS